The 5 best restaurants in Phuket you should definitely visit

 Laem Hin Seafood is one of the best-known seafood restaurants for locals and expats.
 The restaurant is huge so there are usually spare tables available.
 Here you can choose your own live seafood and get it cooked the Phuket food way.

-So now that you know all about the best restaurants in Phuket and where to eat traditional Phuket food, it’s time to get off the beaten track while soaking in the Phuket experience and building up your appetitie.
+So now that you know all about the best restaurants in Phuket and where to eat traditional Phuket food, it’s time to get off the beaten track while soaking in the Phuket experience and building up your appetite.
 If you have time, I’d highly recommend going on a Krabi boat tour to check out the scenery and also to have lunch at Centara Resort Krabi.
 This resort is not only stunning but it serves up some wonderful Western, Asian and Thai food.
 It has one of the best restaurants in Thailand.
 What are you waiting for?
 Experience Phuket’s surrounding islands with a luxurious boat tour.
+Furthermore, you can check out our related article for the best island restaurants near Phuket.